Canine Chronic Ear Infections: Phoenix’s Story

 For as long as Phoenix’s puppy raisers could remember, he has always had problems with his ears.

-They told me that they had to clean them at least once a week and he’d had at least two infections during the year they fostered him.
-When we were matched, I was shown how to clean his ears by one of the kennel staff members and told that I would need to purchase some ear cleaner and continue the weekly cleaning regiment they had been following because Phoenix had a tendency to get dirty ears.
+They told me that they had to clean them at least once a week.
+It was because Phoenix had at least two infections during the year they fostered him.
+When we were matched, they showed me how to clean his ears.
+They told me that I needed to purchase an ear cleaner and continue the weekly cleaning regimen.

 Phoenix’s chronic ear infections

-I did not realize that he would end up getting almost bi-monthly infections, with major ones usually in the spring and fall.
+I did not realize that Phoenix would end up getting almost bi-monthly infections.
+Typically, he’d get major ones in the spring and fall.

 For the first five years, his vets just treated the symptoms, which usually meant antibiotics and Surolan.

-But, after having watched me pay pretty much the same amount of money each visit, my now husband, suggested we try looking for a different vet to care for him.
-Phoenix was about seven and a half at this point and had been having severe infections a little more frequently.
+But, after having watched me pay the same amount of money each visit, my now husband, suggested we try looking for a different vet to care for him.
+Phoenix was about seven and a half at this point and had severe infections a little more frequently.

 A new vet, a new plan